Solving-LLC/nats-template/README.md

 Nest + Rust + NATS playground: one of the most complex Hello World projects ever.

+## Conception

+Any events bus any programming language.

 ## Running the project

 ```bash